rwdavies/STITCH/README.md

 ./STITCH.R --chr=chr19 --bamlist=bamlist.txt --posfile=pos.txt --genfile=gen.txt --outputdir=./ --K=4 --nGen=100 --nCores=1
 # if this works the file stitch.chr19.vcf.gz will be created
 ```

+To install the latest development code in the repository, use `./scripts/build-and-install.sh`.
+To install alternative releases, either download other releases from Github, or use the historical `releases` directory.

 If you see an error similar to ```error while loading shared libraries: libmpc.so.2: cannot open shared object file: No such file or directory```, then either ask your system administrator to install gmp, mpfr and mpc for you, or try running the following before R CMD INSTALL
 ```